LogtalkDotOrg/logtalk3/scripts/embedding/eclipse/NOTES.md

 This directory contains example scripts for creating ECLiPSe `.eco` files from Logtalk core files and Logtalk source files.
+Note that loading these `.eco` files requires starting ECLiPSe with the command-line options `-L iso -t user`.

 The following scripts are provided:

 - `eclipse_logtalk_eco.sh`
-	creates a `logtalk.eco` file with the Logtalk compiler and runtime
+	creates a `logtalk.eco` file with the Logtalk compiler and runtime;
+	the file can be loaded using `eclipse -L iso -t user -f logtalk.eco`